dimtass/stm32mp1-rpmsg-netlink-example/README.md

 Before run the CA7 tool and load the firmware on the CM4 you need to load the kernel module.
 To do this run this command inside the `/home/root` folder.

+> Note: If you've built the image using [this](https://github.com/dimtass/meta-stm32mp1-bsp-base) Yocto BSP base layer then the module is already loaded.

 ```sh
 insmod rpmsg_netlink.ko
 ```